 While the world of business programming has evolved at its own pace, choosing the right architecture for web and mobile app development services can be a difficult decision.
-Should you use functional programming or microservices as the foundation for a web or mobile application development companies?
+Should you use functional programming or microservices as the foundation for a web or mobile application?
 Deciding this depends on several factors, including the size and complexity of your project, how quickly it needs to be completed, and the level of scalability required.

 Functional programming is a programming paradigm that accentuates the evaluation of mathematical expressions rather than the execution of commands.
 Microservices is an approach based on breaking down an application into small, independent services, which can be scaled independently from one another.